MarianBastiurea/happycoding/README.md

    * Display a pattern like a pyramid with number increased by 1
    * Display a pattern like a pyramid using asterisk
    * Calculate factorial Of a number
-   * Calculating sum of a n of even terms
+   * Calculating sum of n even terms
    * Display a pattern like pyramid with a number repeating in same row
    * Find sum of a series
    * Display Floyd triangle